-CJC 100 Basic Law Enforcement Training $(10\ 30\ 20)$ None Prerequisites:
+CJC 110 Basic Law Enforcement BLET (10 30 0 20)

 This course covers the basic skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
-Topics are divided into general units of study: legal, patrol duties, law enforcement communications, investigations, practical application and sheriff-specific.
-Upon successful completion, the student will be able to demonstrate competence in the topics and areas required for the state comprehensive certification examination.
+Topics include those mandated by North Carolina Administration Code as essential for functioning in law enforcement.
+Upon completion, the student should be able to demonstrate competence in the topics required for the state comprehensive certification examination.
 This is a certificate-level course.
-(F, SP)
+(SP, S) 28160

-CJC 111 Introduction to Criminal Justice (3 0 3) Prerequisites: None Corequisites: None
+CJC 111 Introduction to Criminal Justice (3 0 0 3)

 This course introduces the components and processes of the criminal justice system.
 Topics include history, structure, functions, and philosophy of the criminal justice system and their relationship to life in our society.
 Upon completion, students should be able to define and describe the major system components and their interrelationships and evaluate career options.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-(F, SP, S)
+(F, SP, S) 28160

-CJC 112 Criminology (3 0 3)
+CJC 112 Criminology (3 0 0 3)

-Prerequisites: None

-Corequisites: None

 This course introduces deviant behavior as it relates to criminal activity.
 Topics include theories of crime causation; statistical analysis of criminal behavior; past, present, and future social control initiatives; and other related topics.
 Upon completion, students should be able to explain and discuss various theories of crime causation and societal response.
-(F, SP, S)
+(F, SP) 28160

-CJC 113 Juvenile Justice (3 0 3)
+CJC 113 Juvenile Justice (3 0 0 3)

 This course covers the juvenile justice system and related juvenile issues.
 Topics include an overview of the juvenile justice system, treatment and prevention programs, special areas and laws unique to juveniles, and other related topics.
-Upon completion, students should be able to identify/discuss juvenile court structure/ procedures, function and jurisdiction of juvenile agencies, processing/detention of juveniles, and case disposition.
-(F, SP, S)
+Upon completion, students should be able to identify/discuss juvenile court structure/procedures, function and jurisdiction of juvenile agencies, processing/detention of juveniles, and case disposition.
+(F, SP) 28160

-CJC 120 Interviews/Interrogations (1 2 2) Prerequisites: None Corequisites: None
+CJC 120 Interviews/Interrogations (1 2 0 2)

 This course covers basic and special techniques employed in criminal justice interviews and interrogations.
 Emphasis is placed on the interview/interrogation process, including interpretation of verbal and physical behavior and legal perspectives.
-Upon completion, students should be able to conduct interviews/ interrogations in a legal, efficient, and professional manner and obtain the truth from suspects, witnesses, and victims.
-(F, SP)
+Upon completion, students should be able to conduct interviews/interrogations in a legal, efficient, and professional manner and obtain the truth from suspects, witnesses, and victims.
+(F, SP) 28160

-Law Enforcement Operations (3 0 3) CJC 121 Prerequisites: None Corequisites: None
+CJC 121 Law Enforcement Operations (3 0 0 3)

 This course introduces fundamental law enforcement operations.
 Topics include the contemporary evolution of law enforcement operations and related issues.
 Upon completion, students should be able to explain theories, practices, and issues related to law enforcement operations.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-(F, SP)
+(F, SP) 28160

-CJC 122 Community Policing (3 0 3) Prerequisites: None
+CJC 122 Community Policing (3 0 0 3)

 This course covers the historical, philosophical, and practical dimensions of community policing.
 Emphasis is placed on the empowerment of police and the community to find solutions to problems by forming partnerships.
 Upon completion, students should be able to define community policing, describe how community policing strategies solve problems, and compare community policing to traditional policing.
-(F, SP)
+(F, SP) 28160

-CJC 131 Criminal Law (3 0 3)
+CJC 131 Criminal Law (3 0 0 3)

 This course covers the history/evolution/principles and contemporary applications of criminal law.
 Topics include sources of substantive law, classification of crimes, parties to crime, elements of crimes, matters of criminal responsibility, and other related topics.
 Upon completion, students should be able to discuss the sources of law and identify, interpret, and apply the appropriate statutes/elements.
-(F, SP, S)
+(F, SP) 28160

-CJC 132 Court Procedure & Evidence (3 0 3) Prerequisites: None
+CJC 132 Court Procedure & Evidence (3 0 0 3)